What is Corporate Accounting?

 5. Forensic Accounting

 Forensic accounting is used when something seems off or when there’s a legal issue.
 These accountants dig into financial records to find out if there’s fraud or wrongdoing.
-Their findings are often used in legal cases.
+Court and legal teams often use their findings.

 6. Project Accounting